topguns837/topguns837/README.md

 - 📫 &nbsp;How to reach me: [@ArjunKHaridas1](https://twitter.com/ArjunKHaridas1)(Twitter) or [@ArjunKHaridas](https://www.linkedin.com/in/arjun-k-haridas-9a5844207/)(Linkedin)
 - ⚡ &nbsp;Fun fact: I am a novice chess player and an hip-hop addict

-I am a Computer Science student looking to deepdive into the fields of ML/AI and Data Science.
-I am also expanding my horizons by learning Django and DSA as well :yum:

 Hit me up if you have some interesting projects or sparkling ideas :heart_eyes: